Relationship with an Addicted Child

 11. Implement Family Meetings

-Regular family meetings create opportunities to discuss concerns, share updates, and develop plans related to the recovery process.
-These meetings promote transparency and shared decision-making and help family members stay connected and aligned.
+Regular family meetings provide opportunities to discuss concerns, share updates, and develop recovery plans.
+These meetings promote transparency and shared decision-making, helping family members stay connected and aligned.

 12. Empower Each Family Member

-Recognize the individual strengths of each family member and empower them to contribute positively to the family dynamic.
+Recognize each family member’s individual strengths and empower them to contribute positively to the family dynamic.
 Every member has a role to play in supporting the person with an addiction and maintaining the overall health of the family.

 13. Provide Emotional Support